hstatsep-js/js-readonly/05-loops/mario.md

 ### Part II: User Specified Height

 Add a new feature to your program that asks a user how tall they would like to make the pyramid.
-This should be a non-negative integer no greater than 23 (this is the tallest that a pyramid can be in Mario land).
+You can assume they input a non-negative integer no greater than 23 (this is the tallest that a pyramid can be in Mario land).

 ### Part III: Chained pyramids